“Dude, I don’t know about this…” Rick shuffled his feet, his hand unconsciously rising to wipe the snot away from his abused nose.

 Keep them distracted, fool.
 No smack for you if you don’t.

 Ice’s parting words slapped him again.
-His whole body shook.
+Need, his whole body shook with it.
 He’d been without for so long.
-He would die.
 He knew he would die if he didn’t get more.
 So he stood his ground.
 “Can you spare some change?”

 He spotted Ice leaving his place of concealment the bat up and ready.
 Ice rushed forward, aiming for the head of the closest of the two men.